Avogadro/two.avogadro.cc/source/api/index.md

 # Develop

-Avogadro libraries can be used from both C++ and Python interfaces.
+Avogadro can be extended from both C++ and Python interfaces.

+In many cases,

+## Script Plugins

+Many features in Avogadro can be extended with Python scripts, including:

+- menu commands
+- electrostatic models
+- force fields
+- input generators

+For more details, see the [script plugin](../scripts/index) documentation.

+## External Scripting

+Avogadro supports sending messages from external scripts, through remote procedure call (RPC) JSON.
+This can be very helpful for rendering images of molecules, generating orbitals, etc.

+For more details, see the [RPC](rpc) documentation.

+## Libraries

 The Avogadro libraries are developed to support the Avogadro2 application, and provide liberally BSD-licensed, open-source reusable components for both C++ and Python.
 At its core it is a platform for developing molecular visualization, editing and interactive simulation applications.
 This is achieved using a collection of libraries, along with a plugin interface allowing the platform to be easily extended and used in a variety of environments.